WARNING MEN – These 3 Mistakes in the Bedroom Causes Poor Performance, Broken Marriages and Makes Women Cheat - Vanguard News

 There are 3 mistakes that most men make in the bedroom that makes them unable to satisfy their woman in bed, have poor sexual performance and often time makes their wife cheat on them.

-My name is Mrs. Esther, and truth is from my years of research and experience, I have found that these 3 things are what cause complaints from most women.
+My name is Mrs. Damilola, and truth is from my years of research and experience, I have found that these 3 things are what cause complaints from most women.

 Before I tell you about them, first, you must know that about 2 years ago… I was also complaining about these 3 things my husband did in the bedroom, that made our sex life boring, and almost destroyed our marriage because he was unable to perform in bed.